Sisi198/Python_study/README.md

   5. -q → "quiet" mode, which outputs a concise installation process

+{

-{import mne
+import mne

 import numpy as np

 import pandas as pd

-from mne.preprocessing import ICA}
+from mne.preprocessing import ICA

+}

   1. import → "Import this library and make it ready to use"